-The Garden of Flowing Fragrance, Liu Fang Yuan 流芳園, is amongst the largest Chinese-style gardens outside China.
+The Garden of Flowing Fragrance, Liu Fang Yuan 流芳園, is one of the largest Chinese-style gardens outside China.
 Designed to promote the rich traditions of Chinese culture, the garden is truly a cross-cultural effort.
 Architects and artisans from Suzhou, the renowned garden city of southern China, worked alongside California builders and gardeners.
 As a result, the Garden of Flowing Fragrance combines the botanical with the artistic and scholarly, in the tradition of Henry Huntington.

 About Liu Fang Yuan